 Lean has been spreading across the world like wildfire since the late nineteenth century, when Sakichi Toyoda in Japan began establishing Toyota Industries and developing lean philosophy.
-Lean has marched triumphantly from Toyota and the car industry to hospitals, prosecution offices, and service companies.
-But it has not yet come home.
+Lean has then inspired hospitals, prosecution offices, and service companies.
+And now it has come to the organisation we can impact most, our own home.

 Do you have what it takes?